Data Retention & Compression Lifecycle Automation

 );

--- Ensure background workers are available for automated jobs
+-- Allocate background workers for concurrent maintenance jobs

 ALTER SYSTEM SET timescaledb.max_background_workers = 16;